-The purpose of the 21st Century Cures Act is clear: To accelerate the discovery, development, and delivery of 21st century cures, and for other purposes.
+The purpose of the 21st Century Cures Act is clear: To accelerate the discovery, development, and delivery of innovative cures.

-As part of the bill, substantial support would be provided to the U.S. NIH, including the establishment of a NIH and Cures Innovation Fund, which will appropriate funds:
+As part of the bill, substantial support is provided to the NIH, including the establishment of an NIH and Cures Innovation Fund, which will appropriate funds:

 (1) for biomedical research, including high-risk, high-reward research and research conducted by early stage investigators;

 (2) to develop and implement a strategic plan for biomedical research; and

 (3) to carry out specified provisions of the Act.

 The act will also authorize up to $500M for the U.S. FDA to assist with regulatory support.

 21st Century Cures Act Controversy